 “Greater London as a whole reflects the pulse of the domestic economy and the consequence of a fall in transactions between £2m and £5m of over 50% is very concerning,” says Hugh Best, head of investment at London Central Portfolio.

 Incoming changes to capital gains tax and the possible introduction of annual charges, the so-called “mansion tax,” as well as the extension of existing levies, such as stamp duty, are at the heart of the controversy.

 “It is clear that investors are holding back until there is a clear direction expressed by the government.
 The UK has always been seen as a politically and economically stable environment and, as such, a safe haven for investors’ funds.
 Whatever the outcome of the government’s deliberations, confidence in the UK has undoubtedly been shaken,” LCP’s Best said in a statement accompanying the report.

-Estate agents across the capital are feeling the ripple effects.
+Estate agents in London are feeling the ripple effects.

 “What’s going on has been very interesting; the price bracket has definitely been hit around that £2 to 3m mark.
 We have houses that would have sold, but they have just stuck around and generally the number of people enquiring and starting searches is very minimal,” Simon Bray sales director at Hudsons Property in Charlotte Street told LondonlovesBusiness.com.